PetterTech/blog/content/posts/2011-09-29-install-and-configure-exchange-2010-using-powershell.md

 PS: You probably want to change /OrganizationName to something better 🙂

-If your soon-to-be exchange server isn&#8217;t a domain controller you have to choices:
+If your soon-to-be exchange server isn't a domain controller you have to choices:

   * Copy the exchange installation files to a domain controller and run the above command
   * Install RSAT for ActiveDirectory on your soon-to-be exchange server